craigmckeachie/handsonreact.com/docs/16-Hooks.md

 slug: /hooks
 ---

+break into hooks (intro)
+custom hooks

 ## Defined

 > Hooks are a new addition in React 16.8.
 They let you use `state` and other React features including `Lifecycle Methods` without writing a class.

+## Background

+- React has always had two types of components: class and function.
+- Before hooks, class and function components were not interchangeable.
+- Before hooks, function components had two feature limitations:
+  - couldn't have state
+  - couldn't have lifecycle events
+- After hooks, function components became feature equivalent to class components
+  - can have state (useState hook)
+  - can handle lifecycle events (useEffect hook)
+- Before hooks, React had patterns to reuse stateful logic but none of the approaches worked well
+  - First, Higher-Order Components
+  - Then, Render Props
+- After hooks, creating custom hooks is an ideal solution to reuse stateful logic

 ## Why Hooks?